 In all animals, there exist similar gene sequences corresponding to protein domains which are transcription factors for that animal’s version of some phenotype.
 A Pax-6 gene from a mouse makes an eye form in a fruit fly – a fruit-fly eye, not a mouse eye.

-Stem cells are those which may split and form any kind of cell.17)Usually to make an identical stem cell and another cell, which may or may not be a stem cell.
+Stem cells are those which may split and form any kind of cell.13Usually to make an identical stem cell and another cell, which may or may not be a stem cell.
 But once a specific type of cell is made, it can only do certain things.
 This is because it no longer has access to the entire recipe book (genome), but only those recipes which it needs.
 The cell is then said to be differentiated and the process for making it is differential gene expression.
-Through gene regulation, they only have access to the genes they need to fulfill their particular function.
-Such regulation or differentiation depends on the cell’s environment.
+Such gene regulation or differentiation depends on the cell’s environment.
 We have seen an example where the presence of lactose induces the expression of the lac operon.

 Gene regulation can fill a book.
 And cell differentiation can fill another.

 Continue with cell division and the cell cycle.

 |1.||↑||In fact, there are several forms of RNA polymerase, but that complexity is well beyond the scope of this document.|

 |2.||↑||I would have preferred for exon to mean “exclude” and intron to mean “include”, but some contrary biologist decided otherwise.
 He could at least have taken a vote!|